rubyfu/RubyFu/module_0x3__network_kungfu/arp_spoofing.md

 ```
 Source[^2]

-putting all together and run as `root`
+Wrapping all together and run as `root`

 ```ruby
 #